 - What are the main elements of a funeral or memorial service?

 I am available to answer these questions and any others that you may have.

-To contact me, please click Contact and enter your contact information.
-Or call me at 505-318-2128.
+To contact me, please email me at email@example.com or schedule a call at no obligation.
 I will respond as quickly as possible.

 You may also find the Helpful Resources provided on this page helpful in making your selection.

 Funeral and cremation services differ slightly in wording and the order of service.
 With funerals, loved ones view the departed and then proceed to a graveside service at a cemetery.
 With cremations, the body may be prepared for viewing before cremation is carried out.

 After cremation, graveside services, subject to state law and cemetery guidelines, are held.
 Alternatively, a memorial service may be held after the ashes are buried, scattered, or retained in a funeral urn, according to the departed's wishes, if known.